 I admit this is a bit of a conundrum; so, here is what we have decided to do: below we have decided to publish a list of those compound words invented by Shakespeare whose first word may be thought to behave more like a prefix than a word, and you the reader may decide if you want to add them to the list of 594 words we count as having been invented by Shakespeare.

-The Concentrated List: Still-Common Words First Appearing in Works of Shakespeare.
+3. Still-Common Compound Words First Appearing in a work by Shakespeare.

 Did Shakespeare Say it First?
 Common words and expressions commonly attributed to Shakespeare.